Linking Your Process FMEA and Control Plan for Higher Performance: 3 Things to Consider

-The second thing you'll want to do is take a look at your sampling frequency.
+The second thing you’ll want to do is take a look at your sampling frequency.
 Make sure that the sampling frequency in your Control Plan is representative of the risk identified in the FMEA.
-For example, maybe you have an operator dependant type of process where there are three shifts and break coverage during each, but your sampling occurs at the beginning of the day and at the end of the day.
+For example, maybe you have an operator dependent type of process where there are three shifts and break coverage during each, but your sampling occurs at the beginning of the day and at the end of the day.
 Six operators have touched that part, and your sampling plan is not robust enough to mitigate the risk.
 This is something often overlooked, but it can make a big difference when the frequency is appropriately adjusted for the risk.

 3. Look at your sample size